excelsky/msan622/final-project/README.md

 Addtionally, when it comes to brushing, the data to ink ratio drops.
 However, the goal of brushing is to highlight a certain element in a dataset.
 So I think it is reasonable to have a low data to ink ratio in brushing.

-This visualization excels at comparing demographi

-From this visualization, I learnd that different data type has its own purpose.
-I could
+This visualization excels at comparing the relative difference among elements.
+If there were an outlier, it would be colored very differently from other blocks.
+Also if there were a general trend, they would be colored in a similar tone, so people can easily detect.
+I intentionally added brushing, so that users can see the key point.
+The furthr detail is discussed in **Interactivity 2**

+From this visualization, I learnd that different data format has its own purpose.
+I could have created a heat map from a regular (=wide) data format, but I realized that a long data format is better for my purpose of my heat map.
+Also, I learned that a heat map is good to compare the relative difference among elements.
+I have never used a heat map, until I took this course.
+I learned the power of it, thanks to the class.

 ![IMAGE](2heat.jpg)

 #### Technique 3: Density Plot ####
 This density plot shows the distinction in annual income: more than 50K USD versus less than or equal to 50K USD.
-In this specific screenshot, I ams shoing the income difference between ages.
-It is clear that the older the higher income.
-I am sure I can set up other numerical variables on the x-axis (instead of age) and make it interactive.

-The lie factor
+It alos shows the distinction in race.

+`data1` is the source of this plot. `data1` is the closest to the raw dataset.
+As you can see in `intitiate.R`, `data1` is the basic of most other branched dataset.
+This density plot uses only the column of age and the years of education in `data1` for users to interact and they can see corresponding income, race, and sex breakdown.

+Also FILL IN HERE.

+The lie factor is reasonable.
+I do not think there is anything lying by size.
+I do admit that the density on the y-axis at Years of Education is greater than 1.
+I do not know why, but this number can lie, regardless of the lie factor.

 The data density is farily high.
 I intentionally set the `sidebarPanel` `width = 3` and the `mainPanel` `width = 9`.
 In other words, I alloted three times more space for the main panel to the side panel.
+Actually, my overview plot is at the side panel.
+I am not sure how this overview plot exactly affects the data density, but I think my data density is fine, because the overview plot is peripheral and the small multiple density plot is main.

 The data to ink ratio is farily high.
 I intentionally got rid of the background of a plot.
 I made them white and added blue dotted tick marks.
 I incrased the font size of both the axis labels and tick marks in order to increase a readability.

+This visualization excels at comparing different segmentations within a ceratin variable.
+The small multiple density plot on the main panel shows the segmentation of age of years of education into income, race, and sex.
+The overview plot on the side panel shows the bird-eye-view of density in age or years of education.

+From this visualization, I learnd that a density plot can be powerful with small multiples.
+I tried to create only a density plot with x-axis options that users can control.
+However, after the prototype review from classmates, I implemented small multiples with a density plot.
+Now I have a better tool to show the segmentation of numerical data into categorical data.
+Thank you for the feedback.

 ![IMAGE](3density.jpg)